 \section{Abstract}

 Dense Video Object Captioning (DVOC) is the task of jointly detecting, tracking, and captioning object trajectories in a video, requiring the ability to understand spatio-temporal details and describe them in natural language.
-Due to the complexity of the task and the high cost associated with manual annotation, previous approaches resort to disjoint training strategies, potentially leading to suboptimal performance.
-To circumvent this issue, we propose to generate captions about spatio-temporally localized entities leveraging a state-of-the-art VLM.
-By extending the LVIS and LV-VIS datasets with our synthetic captions (LVISCap and LV-VISCap), we train \method{}, an end-to-end model capable of jointly detecting, segmenting, tracking and captioning object trajectories.
-Moreover, \mdf{with pretraining on LVISCap and LV-VISCap,} \method{} achieves state-of-the-art DVOC results on three existing benchmarks, VidSTG, VLN and BenSMOT.
-The datasets and code are available at \href{https://www.gabriel.fiastre.fr/maskcaptioner/}{\texttt{https://www.gabriel.fiastre.fr/maskcaptioner/}}.
+Due to the complexity of the task and the high cost associated with manual annotation, previous approaches resort to training strategies with limited data, potentially leading to suboptimal performance.
+To circumvent this issue, we propose to generate captions about spatio-temporally localized entities leveraging a state-of-the-art VLM, and extend the LVIS and LV-VIS datasets with our synthetic captions (LVISCap and LV-VISCap).
+Moreover, we introduce an end-to-end model, \method{}, capable of jointly detecting, segmenting, tracking and captioning object trajectories. \mdf{With pretraining on LVISCap and LV-VISCap,} \method{} achieves state-of-the-art DVOC results on three existing benchmarks, VidSTG, VLN and BenSMOT.